Amazon Web Services · December 2025 Concept Proposal · Cost Transparency

 Left: Budget Alert modal for Marketing Department showing current spend ($240.00), monthly budget ($300.00), projected spend ($380.00), days remaining (8), and spending velocity at 80% (+15% vs last week).
 Recommended Actions include enabling query throttling at 90%, notifying team lead immediately, implementing suggested optimizations, and requesting budget increase.
 Quick Fixes section estimates 40% savings through converting 3 CSV datasets to Parquet, adding partition filters to daily reports, and optimizing customer_analysis query.
 Right: Usage Companion Settings panel with sections for Display Preferences (widget position, default state, theme, always show cost estimates), Notifications (budget alerts at 75%/90%/100%, email notifications, in-console alerts, weekly usage summaries), Budget Management (monthly budget $500, department Marketing, cost center ICC-2024-001, auto-throttle at 95%), Optimization (show pre-query estimates, real-time optimization hints, auto-suggest data format improvements, enable AI-powered recommendations), and Team Settings for manager view (show team usage breakdown, enable cross-department visibility, share optimization recommendations, report frequency: weekly).

-Prototype Development Vibe Coding Process — VS Code + Kiro
+Prototype Development Wireframe Exploration Process — VS Code + Kiro

 Vibe coding process showing VS Code with HTML/CSS/JS code on left combining with mockup iterations to create interactive Free Tier usage monitor widget prototype showing 63% usage (630.2 GB of 1000 GB), 1,248 queries, 18 days left, $0.00 overage